Eversberg

-Eversberg is a town with about 2000 inhabitants in the county of North Rhine-Westphalia, Germany.
-The town is well known for its delightful historical local centre with timber-framed houses.
+Eversberg is a town with about 2,000 inhabitants in the federal state of North Rhine-Westphalia, Germany.
+The town is approximately 4 km away from downtown Meschede and is well known for its delightful historical local centre with timber-framed houses.

 History

-The history of the town goes back to the 11th century when Count Eberhard von Arnsberg founded the castle Eversberg.
-The castle today is a ruin.
+The history of the town dates back to the 11th century, when Count Gottfried von Arnsberg founded the castle of Eversberg, which today is a ruin.

-There is a Second World War cemetery.
+Eversberg became part of Meschede in 1975 during a reorganizing process in North Rhine-Westphalia.
 In 1981 Eversberg won the national prize "Unser Dorf soll schöner werden" as one of the most beautiful towns in Germany.
-Since 1975 Eversberg has been part of the city of Meschede.